10 Tempestuous Writerly Romances

 1. Arthur Miller and Marilyn Monroe

 The playwright’s rose-tinted glasses came off just two weeks after marrying the blonde bombshell when he witnessed her Jekyll & Hyde transformation on a movie set.
-Marilyn’s demanding behavior and explosive temper, fueled by booze and pills, thrust him into the reluctant roles of caretaker, psychiatrist, parent, and apologist.
-Miller didn’t produce a single work during their five-year marriage, instead becoming “the most talented slave in the world,” according to Norman Mailer.
-After Marilyn’s death, he wrote two thinly veiled plays about their turbulent relationship.
+Marilyn Monroe’s demanding behavior and explosive temper, fueled by booze and pills, thrust him into the reluctant roles of caretaker, psychiatrist, parent, and apologist.
+Arthur Miller didn’t produce a single work during their five-year marriage; After Monroe’s death, he wrote two thinly veiled plays about their turbulent relationship.

 2. Ernest Hemingway and Martha Gellhorn

-Before tying the knot with journalist Martha Gellhorn, Ernest Hemingway made her sign a mock contract promising she wouldn’t leave him to go on assignment since he couldn’t stand being alone.
+Before tying the knot with journalist Martha Gellhorn, Ernest Hemingway made her sign a mock contract promising she wouldn’t leave him to go on assignment.
 Turns out, it was no joke.
 When his willful wife continued to report on the events of World War II rather than play happy homemaker with him, Hemingway saw red.
-“Are you a war correspondent or wife in my bed?” he petulantly cabled to Martha during one of her stints in the field.
-Despite his efforts to sabotage her career by literally stealing her job, Martha persevered with her career and ditched her demanding husband.
+“Are you a war correspondent or wife in my bed?” he petulantly cabled to Gellhorn during one of her stints in the field.
+Despite his efforts to sabotage her career by literally stealing her job, she persevered with her career and ditched her demanding husband.

 3. Tennessee Williams and Pancho Rodriguez

-Tennessee Williams’ affair with Pancho Rodriguez, an attractive, macho hotel clerk, was doomed almost from the start.
-Ironically, 25-year-old Pancho, a decade younger than the writer, wanted a stable, committed partnership, while Williams refused to give up sex with other men.
+Tennessee Williams’s affair with Pancho Rodriguez, an attractive, macho hotel clerk, was doomed almost from the start.
+Rodriguez, a decade younger than the writer, wanted a stable, committed partnership, while Williams refused to give up affairs with other men.
 He also couldn’t tolerate his boyfriend’s insecurities, which often led to stormy rows.
-Pancho once tried to run Williams down with a car when he (rightly) suspected the playwright was returning from an assignation, but what finally made Williams give him the boot was when he tossed his typewriter out a hotel room window.
+Rodriguez once tried to run Williams down with a car when he (rightly) suspected the playwright was returning from an assignation, but what finally made Williams give him the boot was when he tossed his typewriter out a hotel room window.
 Writing A Streetcar Named Desire at the time, the playwright transferred some of his boyfriend’s volatile tendencies into the brutish, short-tempered Stanley Kowalski.

 4. Leo and Sophia Tolstoy

 When Leo Tolstoy penned the first line of Anna Karenina, “Happy families are all alike; each unhappy family is unhappy in its own way,” he had no idea his own 50-year marriage would be immortalized as one of the unhappiest in literary history.
-Soon after finishing the novel, the mercurial writer experienced the mother of all midlife crises—but rather than resort to womanizing or flashy spending, he took a vow of poverty and chastity.
-Tolstoy’s radical transformation and devotion to his disciples led to fierce arguments with his long-suffering wife, Sophia.
-Ultimately, her spying and theatrics drove the writer away shortly before his death at a remote railway station.
+He often cheated on his long-suffering wife, Sophia—even while she was pregnant—and, after undergoing a religous conversion, took a vow of poverty and chastity.
+Tolstoy’s radical transformation and devotion to his disciples led to fierce arguments with Sophia.
+The War and Peace writer left their home shortly before his death at a remote railway station.

 5. Norman Mailer and Adele Morales

-Norman Mailer bedded Latina beauty Adele Morales within hours of meeting her, winning her over by quoting F. Scott Fitzgerald.
-Adele should have run for cover, but instead she became wife number two and set in motion a life of spiraling tragedy.
-Years of domestic violence, alcoholism, and drugs culminated in a shocking act: Mailer stabbed Adele in the back, literally, during a drunken rage at a party.
+Norman Mailer won Adele Morales over by quoting F. Scott Fitzgerald.
+Morales should have run for cover, but instead she became wife number two and set in motion a life of spiraling tragedy.
+Years of domestic violence, alcoholism, and drugs culminated in a shocking act: Mailer stabbed her twice, first in the chest and then in the back, during a drunken rage at a party.
 Despite spending a month in the hospital recovering, she refused to press charges (admitting later that she was too scared), and Mailer got off with just five years’ probation.

 6. F. Scott and Zelda Fitzgerald